KeyboardKit/KeyboardKit/README.md

 ## Getting Started

-After importing `KeyboardKit`, make your extension inherit `KeyboardInputViewController` instead of `UIInputViewController`.
+When you use `KeyboardKit`, you should inherit `KeyboardInputViewController` instead of `UIInputViewController`.
 It provides you with many tools that helps you build custom keyboard extension.

 KeyboardKit supports both `UIKit` and `SwiftUI`, so you can pick the option that suits your needs best.